-- Do all my sentences support the topic sentence (no "carrots in my cookie jar")? - Did I narrow my topic to one incident? - Did I limit my narrative to one or two main characters, keeping the focus on me (and my emotions)? - Did I limit my paragraph to one setting? - Did I limit my time frame to a few hours or less? - □ Are my topic and choice of words pleasing to the Lord and edifying to others? - Did I communicate clearly, expressing exactly how I felt by using strong emotion words? - Did I describe the physical aspects of my emotions (butterflies in stomach, etc.)? - Does my title capture the essence of my paragraph?
+- □ Are my topic and choice of words appropriate for my audience? - Did I narrow my topic to one incident? - Did I limit my narrative to one or two main characters, keeping the focus on me (and my emotions)? - Did I limit my paragraph to one setting? - Did I limit my time frame to a few hours or less? - Did I communicate clearly, expressing exactly how I felt by using strong emotion words? - Did I describe the physical aspects of my emotions (butterflies in stomach, etc.)? - Do all sentences support the topic sentence (no "carrots in my cookie jar")? - □ Have I written a title that appeals to the reader's emotions?

-- Does my first sentence do a good job of introducing my narrative? - Did I use no more than one "to be" word?
-Circle (to be) words in red. - Did I avoid the use of repeated words?
-Underline repeated words in blue. - Did I use concrete words and avoid weak words?
-Underline vague or weak words in green. - Did I vary my sentence structure by - beginning one sentence with a present participle - beginning one sentence with an "-ly" adverb? - beginning one sentence with a prepositional phrase? - beginning one sentence with paired adjectives? - beginning one sentence with a subordinate conjunction? - (although, as, because, if, since, though, unless, when, where, while) - using a simile (optional)? using an appositive? - Did I use the same tense consistently throughout the composition? - Did I write concisely, avoiding wordiness?
-Cross out unnecessary words or phrases. - Did I write a strong closing sentence that gives a feeling of ending?
+- Does my first sentence do a good job of introducing the narrative and hooking the reader? - Did I use no more than one "to be" word?
+Circle to be words in red. - Did I choose synonyms instead of repeating main words?
+Underline repeated words in blue. - Did I use concrete words that are specific, vivid, and sensory?
+Underline vague or weak words in green. - □ Have I correctly varied my sentence structure by - \\beginning one sentence with paired adjectives? - \\beginning one sentence with a present participle - \\beginning one sentence with an -ly adverb? - \\using a simile (optional)? \\using an appositive? - \\\beginning one sentence with a subordinate conjunction? (although, as, because, if, since, though, unless, when, where, while) - \\beginning one sentence with a prepositional phrase? - Did I use the same tense consistently throughout the narrative? - Did I avoid wordiness by crossing out unnecessary words, phrases, or sentences? - Did I write a strong closing sentence that gives a feeling of ending?